 *Exception available if less than full-time coursework is required for degree completion in final year.

-The Student Freedom Agreement is the income-contingent funding alternative that is one part of Student Freedom Initiative’s programs.
-The Student Freedom Agreement is meant as an income-based repayment alternative to high-cost, fixed payment debt obligations that could negatively impact a student’s career opportunities.
+The Student Freedom Agreement is an income-contingent private educational loan funding alternative that is one part of Student Freedom Initiative’s programs.
+The Student Freedom Agreement is meant as an income-based repayment alternative to other debt obligations that could negatively impact a student’s career opportunities.
 Geared toward rising junior and senior STEM majors (by credit), the Student Freedom Agreement is not meant to replace other sources of state or federal funding, or scholarships and work-study programs.
 The Student Freedom Agreement is available to provide funds up to $20,000 per year (max $40,000 total funding) to cover a student’s educational expenses.
 You should always work with your financial aid advisor to see if the Student Freedom Agreement is right for your needs.
+Tuskegee University does not endorse Student Freedom Initiative's Income Contingent Alternative to Parent Plus and other private education loans product.
+Tuskegee University is not affiliated with Student Freedom Initiative.

 The initial idea for the Student Freedom Initiative actually began at Morehouse College.
 Inspired by philanthropist and entrepreneur Robert F. Smith’s $34 million gift to pay off the student loan debt of the 2019 graduating class at Morehouse College.
 The idea grew to create lasting, generational change to ensure that student success could be fostered and student loan debt wasn’t impacting promising career paths.